aallali/Gomoku/README.md

 Todo: [**DEPRECATED** (check gomoku v2.0)]
 - [x] : add support to switch modes (`1337 rules` && `normal`)
-- [x] : support startup game from list of moves set in the '`Moves`' textarea
+- [x] : support the startup game from the list of moves set in the '`Moves`' textarea
 - [x] : add welcome animation at first load of page
 - [x] : find and apply captures before running some checks inside the `AnalyseMoves(..)` function
 - [x] : hover the 5 win pieces with bright color when the game ends